rockyshiba/HTTP5101/README.md

 ## OracleToDb
 Class example for December 12, 2016 section B. The Models directory contains classes that represent the database and the Terms table.

+##Sessions
+Example of using session and get variables